Name: Edward

 Cleena, chief of Triocha Meona, now the barony of West Barryroe, Corca Laoighe

-coast and ruins of them still exist.
+the coast and ruins of them still exist.
+(Our DNA Project DOES have a Coffey group with genealogy

 second group was Ui Maine (counties Galway and Roscommon in Connaught.)
 They